Date Joined: January 7, 2008

 Country: United States

 I am a retired school librarian and former English teacher.
-Currently I share my home with cats and three dogs.
+Currently I share my home with cats and two dogs.

 I love most kinds of music, but I am not a musician.
 I only play the radio, and I only sing for small children who are very forgiving.
 If I must chose a favorite type, it would probably be folk music from around the world.

 In my opinion, Charlotte's Web is right up at the top of the best books in whole world.
 Another favorite is Seedfolks.
 I read lots of books intended for children and young adults.
 The illustrations in picturebooks make them particularly tempting.
 I enjoy the39 Clues, Percy Jackson, Septimus Heap, and Missing series.
 I love audio books and listen in the car all of the time unless I have a passenger.
 I am enjoying the Massie Dobbs mysteries.